longturn/freeciv21/docs/Playing/faq.rst

 This section of the FAQ deals with anything not related to general gameplay aspects of Freeciv21.

-LongTurn Multiplayer
+Longturn Multiplayer
 --------------------

 How do I play multi-player?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can either join a network game run by someone else, or host your own.
-You can also join one of the many games offered by the LongTurn community.
+You can also join one of the many games offered by the Longturn community.

 To join an open network game, choose :guilabel:`Connect to network game` and then :guilabel:`Internet servers`.
 A list of active servers should come up; double-click one to join it.